Last updated 18 March 2022

 The contract of sale is usually prepared by the real estate agent or, less frequently for house and land contracts, the seller’s solicitors.

-The standard Real Estate Institute of Queensland (REIQ) contract contains a reference schedule in which all pieces of information relevant to the sale are set out.
-In addition to the critical items (the purchase price, deposit and settlement date), other items that deal with fixtures and chattels should be checked to ensure they are correctly recorded.
+The standard Real Estate Institute of Queensland (REIQ) contract contains a Reference Schedule in which all pieces of information relevant to the sale are set out.
+In addition to the critical items (details of the property, the purchase price, deposit and settlement date), other items that deal with fixtures and chattels should be checked to ensure they are correctly recorded.
 Details of any title encumbrances (e.g. easements) and tenancies that will exist at the time of completion of the contract must also be checked.

 Buyers should be particularly wary of special conditions that are added to the contract.
 In some instances, sellers may delete certain provisions of the standard terms of contract without explaining the full significance of those deletions to the buyer.
 Specialist advice should be immediately sought if the buyer is unaware of the meaning of a special condition that has been added, or if there is any concern that the special condition may otherwise operate unfairly to the buyer.